Polycyclic Aromatic Hydrocarbon and CO(2-1) Emission at 50-150 pc Scales in 70 Nearby Galaxies: Data and Methods

 For F335M data, the stellar continuum subtraction is critical to any estimate of PAH emission \citep{sandstrom2023}.
 We use the continuum subtraction method defined by H. Koziol et al. (in preparation) based on \citet{sandstrom2023}, where the F300M and F360M (for Cycle 1) are used to estimate continuum.
 We denote the continuum-subtracted F335M surface brightness as $I_{\rm F335M}^{\rm PAH}$.
 A similar effort using the F300M is underway for Cycle 2 but not yet ready, and so our analysis of $I_{\rm F335M}^{\rm PAH}$ focused only on the Cycle 1 targets.

-The F770W filter also captures emission from hot, very small dust grains, but this has a small effect (Baron et al. 2024, submitted, found that the 7.7~\um\ PAH emission is $\approx 5\times$ brighter than the underlying continuum) and we do not subtract it off.
+The F770W filter also captures emission from hot, very small dust grains, but this has a small effect \citep[in the 19 PHANGS-JWST Cycle 1 galaxies, 7.7~\um\ PAH emission is found to be about $5\times$ brighter than the underlying continuum;][]{baron2024a} and we do not subtract any underlying dust continuum.
 In both data sets, we also masked out a few bright stars and background galaxies with elliptical apertures that cover all of the emission from these sources on top of the F770W images.
 We do not use any data within these apertures.